LeonidasZotos/FashionMNIST_G25/README.md

 - Download the data from https://www.kaggle.com/zalando-research/fashionmnist
 - Put ALL of the files in the data folder.
 All the .csv and ubyte stuff.
 Or nothing will happen!

+# Parameters Notes(in runner.py)
+- in load_data
+  - subset : Set to any integer or None for full data
+- in multi_model_run
+  - reduce_dims : name of reduction method
+  - model_list : pass in a list of any models you want with their params
+  - metrics : list of all metrics
+  - folds : no of folds for k folds

 # Structure of code
 - All the configurations and main running stuff : runner.py
   - I patched in a way to just take a subset of the data for faster computation : Just go to runner.py, in the load_data function there just add whatever number of images you want for subset.
 Eg 1000.